Complete The Following Table With Information About Each Chemical Tested

 • Description: Outlines the necessary measures to minimize risks when handling the chemical.

-• Best Practices: Specify the required personal protective equipment (PPE), such as gloves, goggles, respirators, and lab coats.
-Emphasize the importance of proper ventilation and safe handling practices.
+• Best Practices: Specify the required personal protective equipment (PPE), such as gloves, goggles, respirators, and lab coats. point out the importance of proper ventilation and safe handling practices.
 Refer to the SDS for complete safety instructions.

 17. First Aid Measures: